Our main areas of work include:

 4. Passenger ships

-When it comes to drafting an EU Small Craft Code, European Boating Industry and ECSA support this approach for vessels below 24m and have already expressed their will to participate in the future work to be carried out at EU level.
+When it comes to drafting an EU Small Craft Code, European Boating Industry and ECSA support this approach for vessels below 24m and have joined the subgroup responsible for work to be carried out at EU level.
 More about the passenger ship safety: http://ec.europa.eu/transport/modes/maritime/news/2016-06-06-passenger_ship_safety_rules_en.htm